 Standard French, Francien, or Metropolitan is the regulated French language version.
 This is useful across the board in France’s education, media, and official communication.

 This variant is based on the pronunciation of the Île-de-France region, which includes Paris.
-Among all dialects, Parisian French is the most widely recognized.
+Parisian French is the most widely recognized dialect.

 An English speaker may not notice much difference between Parisian and other French dialects.
 But a native Parisian would quickly identify a distinct accent.